-Social work faculty will notify the BSW Program Director and the Department Chair when a grade of D or F (or comparable failing or non-credit grade) has been earned by a student.
-If necessary, the BSW Program Director will notify the student in writing regarding their academic situation.
+Social work faculty will notify the BSW Program Director when a grade of D or F (or comparable failing or non-credit grade) has been earned by a student.
+The BSW Program Director will notify the student and their academic advisor in writing regarding academic performance concerns.